tess1o/go-ecoflow-exporter/docs/prometheus.md

     - `SCRAPING_INTERVAL` - scrapping interval in seconds.
 How often should the exporter execute requests to Ecoflow Rest API in order to get the data.
 Default value is 30 seconds.
 Align this value with `docker-compose/prometheus/prometheus.yml`
+    - `MQTT_DEVICE_OFFLINE_THRESHOLD_SECONDS` - the threshold in seconds which indicates how long we should way for a metric message from MQTT broker.
+Default value: 60 seconds.
+If we don't receive message within 60 seconds we consider that device is offline.
+If we don't receive messages within the threshold for all devices, we'll try to reconnect to the MQTT broker (there is a strange behavior that MQTT stop sends messages if you open Ecoflow mobile app and then close it).
     - `DEBUG_ENABLED` - enable debug log messages.
 Default value is "false".
 To enable use values `true` or `1`
     - `GRAFANA_USERNAME` - admin username in Grafana.
 Default value: `grafana`.
 Can be changed later in Grafana UI
     - `GRAFANA_PASSWORD` - admin password in Grafana.
 Default value: `grafana`.
 Can be changed later in Grafana UI